bramley/phplist-plugin-recaptcha/README.md

 ### Dependencies ###

+The plugin requires phplist version 3.3.0 or later.

 Requires php version 5.4 or later.

-From version 1.2.0 the plugin requires CommonPlugin to be installed, see https://resources.phplist.com/plugin/common
+The plugin also requires CommonPlugin to be installed, see https://resources.phplist.com/plugin/common

 At least one of the curl extension, the openssl extension, or the ini setting 'allow_url_fopen' must be enabled.